cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 Omitting Tasks At Runtime
 -------------------------

-It is sometimes convenient to omit certain tasks from the suite at runtime without actually deleting their definitions from the suite.
+It is sometimes convenient to omit certain tasks from the workflow at runtime without actually deleting their definitions from the workflow.

-Defining :cylc:conf:`[runtime]` properties for tasks that do not appear in the suite graph results in verbose-mode validation warnings that the tasks are disabled.
-They cannot be used because the suite graph is what defines their dependencies and valid cycle points.
-Nevertheless, it is legal to leave these orphaned runtime sections in the suite configuration because it allows you to temporarily remove tasks from the suite by commenting them out of the graph.
+Defining :cylc:conf:`[runtime]` properties for tasks that do not appear in the workflow graph results in verbose-mode validation warnings that the tasks are disabled.
+They cannot be used because the workflow graph is what defines their dependencies and valid cycle points.
+Nevertheless, it is legal to leave these orphaned runtime sections in the workflow configuration because it allows you to temporarily remove tasks from the workflow by commenting them out of the graph.

-To omit a task from the suite at runtime but still leave it fully defined and available for use (by insertion) use one or both of :cylc:conf:`[scheduling][special tasks]include at start-up` or :cylc:conf:`[scheduling][special tasks]exclude at start-up`.
+To omit a task from the workflow at runtime but still leave it fully defined and available for use (by insertion) use one or both of :cylc:conf:`[scheduling][special tasks]include at start-up` or :cylc:conf:`[scheduling][special tasks]exclude at start-up`.
-Then the graph still defines the validity of the tasks and their dependencies, but they are not actually loaded into the suite at start-up.
+Then the graph still defines the validity of the tasks and their dependencies, but they are not actually loaded into the workflow at start-up.
 Other tasks that depend on the omitted ones, if any, will have to wait on their insertion at a later time or otherwise be triggered manually.

-Finally, with Jinja2 (:ref:`User Guide Jinja2`) you can radically alter suite structure by including or excluding tasks from th :cylc:conf:`[scheduling]` and :cylc:conf:`[runtime]` sections according to the value of a single logical flag defined at the top of the suite.
+Finally, with Jinja2 (:ref:`User Guide Jinja2`) you can radically alter workflow structure by including or excluding tasks from th :cylc:conf:`[scheduling]` and :cylc:conf:`[runtime]` sections according to the value of a single logical flag defined at the top of the workflow.

 ..
 [1] An OR operator on the right doesn't make much sense: if "B or C"
        triggers off A, what exactly should Cylc do when A finishes?
 ..
-[2] In NWP forecast analysis suites parts of the observation
+[2] In NWP forecast analysis workflows parts of the observation
        processing and data assimilation subsystem will typically also depend on model background fields generated by the previous forecast.